 Looking to implement learning pathways to engage, upskill and retain staff via an LMS?

-Having a system/solution in place that can account for and cater to all elements of your organisation’s and employees’ pathways is essential.
-Learning Pathways are more than just online training modules, they’re about the full learning and developmental journey of your staff – encompassing the whole journey and every learning avenue and technique.
+Having a system in place that can account for and cater to your organisation’s and employees’ pathways is essential.
+Therefore, Learning Pathways are more than just online training modules.
+For example, they’re about the full learning and developmental journey of your staff.
+They encompass the whole journey, as well as every learning avenue and technique.

 Auto assignment of a customised pathway based on the learner circumstance – position, location, team, department is essential.
 One of the biggest frustrations with Training and HR Managers is that they don’t know where to start or what courses, events and activities need to be assigned to a new employee.